-Michelle Lee is a Partner with the White Collar Crime, and Fraud, Asset Recovery and Investigations Practice Group, at Rajah & Tann Singapore LLP.
+Michelle Lee is a Partner with the White Collar Crime, and Fraud, Asset Recovery & Investigations Practices, at Rajah & Tann Singapore LLP.
 She handles a wide range of dispute and advisory work in connection with criminal and commercial matters.

 Michelle has extensive experience in advising and acting for corporate and individual clients in matters involving corruption offences, fraud, cheating, criminal breach of trust, money-laundering offences, and securities fraud (such as market manipulation and insider trading).
 Her work includes conducting internal investigations on behalf of corporations in respect of corporate and compliance breaches and improper activity by employees, and advising on reporting obligations and future compliance and risk management measures.

 Michelle also advises financial institutions and corporations on regulatory compliance, and investigations and enforcement proceedings launched by regulatory bodies such as the Monetary Authority of Singapore, the Accounting and Corporate Regulatory Authority, and the Ministry of Manpower.

 Aside from defence counsel work, Michelle has conducted prosecution proceedings on behalf of corporate entities.

 In addition to domestic crimes, Michelle has also advised clients in respect of cross-border matters such as extradition, mutual legal assistance, seizure and confiscation of assets, and infringement of sanction measures imposed by the United Nations.

 Commercial and Criminal Disputes

 - Represented the Defendant in Public Prosecutor v Lee Jun Xiao SGDC 146 (money laundering case)

 - Represented the Defendants in Public Prosecutor v Takayuki Kondo and another SGDC 164 (private sector corruption)